qsliu2017/gitlab-runner/docs/install/kubernetes.md

   --docker-password="<REGISTRY_PASSWORD>"
 ```

 If you configure `runners.imagePullSecrets`, the container adds `--kubernetes-image-pull-secrets "<SECRET_NAME>"` to the image entrypoint script.
-This eliminates the need to configure the `image_pull_secrets` parameter in the Kubernetes executor `config.toml` settings.
+This eliminates the need to configure the `image_pull_secrets` parameter in the executor for Kubernetes `config.toml` settings.

 ```yaml
 runners: